deepuHub/deepuhub.github.io/pages/Inspirations.md

 3 | [Warren Buffett’s “2 List” Strategy](http://jamesclear.com/buffett-focus) | 2017
 4 | [If You Commit to Nothing, You’ll Be Distracted By Everything](https://jamesclear.com/mental-toughness-marathon-monks) | 2017

 *Never give up on a dream just because of the length of time it will take to accomplish it.
-The time will pass anyway.* **—H. Jackson Brown
+The time will pass anyway.* **- H. Jackson Brown

 *My Ignorance is far beyond my reach, So I keep Learning* **- Anonymous**